BimberLab/cellhashR/README.md

 ```

-### <a name="demuxEM">demuxEM/demuxmix</a>
+### <a name="h5file">Providing h5 file to demuxEM/demuxmix</a>

-Unlike the other algorithms, which just require the HTO count matrix, demuxEM and demuxmix also require the 10x h5 gene expression counts.
+Unlike the other algorithms, which just require the HTO count matrix, demuxEM and demuxmix also require the path to the 10x h5 gene expression counts.
 This can be supplied as follows.
 This example runs BFF and demuxEM:
 ```
   rawData <- '../testdata/438-21-GEX/umi_count'
   h5File <- '../testdata/438-21-GEX/438-21-raw_feature_bc_matrix.h5'
   barcodeMatrix <- ProcessCountMatrix(rawCountData = rawData, barcodeWhitelist = c('MS-11', 'MS-12'))
-  df <- GenerateCellHashingCalls(barcodeMatrix = barcodeMatrix, methods = c('bff_cluster', 'demuxem'), demuxem.rawFeatureMatrixH5 = h5File)
+  df <- GenerateCellHashingCalls(barcodeMatrix = barcodeMatrix, methods = c('bff_cluster', 'demuxem'), rawFeatureMatrixH5 = h5File)
 ```

 ### <a name="developers">Development Guidelines</a>